JEIDA memory card

 The JEIDA memory card standard is a popular memory card standard at the beginning of memory cards appearing on portable computers.
 JEIDA cards could be used to expand system memory or as a solid-state storage drive.

 History

 Before the advent of the JEIDA standard, laptops had proprietary cards that were not interoperable with other manufacturers laptops, other laptop lines, or even other models in the same line.
 The establishment of the JEIDA interface and cards across Japanese portables provoked a response from the US government, through SEMATECH, and thus PCMCIA was born.
-PCMCIA and JEIDA worked to solve this rift between the two competing standards, and merged into JEIDA 4.1 or PCMCIA 2.0 in 1991.
+PCMCIA and JEIDA worked to solve this rift between the two competing standards, and merged into JEIDA 4.0 or PCMCIA 1.0 in 1990.

 Usage

 The JEIDA memory card was used in earlier ThinkPad models, where IBM branded them as IC DRAM Cards.

-The interface has also been used for SRAM cards.
+The interface has also been used in SRAM cards.